Log expenses across currencies without losing your mind

 Handling gaps in logging

-You miss 2 days of logging — happens.
-The logger handles this via "catch-up entry": estimate yesterday's total + the day before, mark as estimated.
-Better than leaving gaps.
-You can also pull from your credit card app (Chase, Amex, Capital One all show pending transactions in native currency + USD) to reconstruct missed days.
+You miss 2 days of logging — it happens when you're hiking the Dolomites without signal or doing a diving certification in Koh Tao.
+The logger handles this via "catch-up entry": estimate yesterday's total + the day before from memory, mark as estimated.
+Better than leaving gaps that blow up your totals.
+You can also pull from your credit card app — Chase, Amex, Capital One, and Citibank all show pending transactions in native currency + USD equivalent within 24–48 hours, letting you reconstruct missed days accurately.

 Cash vs card tracking split